Structured Agent Distillation for Large Language Model: Structured Agent Distillation Framework

 \subsection{Trajectory Segmentation}

 Given a teacher-generated trajectory $\tau$, we decompose it into two disjoint spans:

 where $\tau^{(r)}$ denotes the reasoning span and $\tau^{(a)}$ denotes the action span.
-This segmentation is performed via lightweight rule-based parsing based on prompt templates consistent across tasks (see Appendix~\ref{appendix:data}).
-The segmented trajectory is then tokenized into a sequence $x = (x_1, x_2, \ldots, x_T)$.
+This segmentation is performed via lightweight rule-based parsing based on prompt templates consistent across tasks (see Appendix~D).
+The segmented trajectory is then tokenized into a sequence $x$ defined in Eq. (\ref{eq:tokenx}).